-Rule # 1: if all else fails give a bottle of bubbly.
-Champagne, sparkling wine, Prosecco & Cava are like a quartet of sparkling seasonal elves whose only purpose is to make your gift list shorter.
+Rule # 1: if all else fails, give a bottle of bubbly.
+Champagne, sparkling wine, Prosecco, and Cava are like a quartet of sparkling seasonal elves whose only purpose is to make your gift list shorter.
 Prosecco, the DOCG variety and not the mass-produced dreck, is a personal favorite because of the deliciousness-to-value ratio.
-Beyond that, for the boss or the target of your future affection a bottle of grower-producer Champagne fits the bill perfectly.
-Pierre Peters and Egly-Ouriet are personal favorite producers.
+Beyond that, for the boss or the target of your future affection, a bottle of grower-producer Champagne fits the bill perfectly.
+Pierre Peters and Egly-Ouriet are personal favorites.

 Rule #2: Give yourself a gift.
-Before everyone and everything gets completely out of control remember to buy yourself something.
-A great bottle of restorative spirits is just the prescription needed whether it be a top shelf Cognac, Malt Whisky or Rum.
-Italian Amaros are my personal favorite and aside from the ever-restorative bottle of Fernet Branca always on my shelf I heartily recommend Braulio.
-It originates from the Valtelinna district in Northern Italy and is both overtly herbal and bittersweet.
+Before everyone and everything gets completely out of control, remember to get yourself something.
+A great bottle of restorative spirits is just the prescription needed, whether it be a top shelf Cognac, Malt Whisky, or Rum.
+Italian Amaros are my personal favorite and aside from the ever-restorative bottle of Fernet Branca always on my shelf, I heartily recommend Braulio.
+It originates from the Valtelinna region in Northern Italy and is both overtly herbal and bittersweet.
 An ounce or two (or three …) is guaranteed to help guide your nimble fingers over the keyboard as your order away online.
 Remember: avoid brick and mortar if at all possible.

 Rule #3: Get a book!
-A good book is one of the best gifts for to give and receive.
+A good book is one of the best gifts to give and receive.
 Here’s a dozen I’ve read over the last year.
-All are entertaining, informative and highly recommended.
+All are entertaining, informative, and highly recommended.

-Victoria Finlay’s “Color” is a wonderfully written history of all the colors found in an artist’s palette.
-From ochre all the way to violet each color has a fascinating, complex and sometimes perilous story.
-Finlay chronicles the super-spy -level intrigue needed to smuggle the tiny cochineal beetles out of Central America ultimately resulting in the original scarlet red; how the essences of the color orange originated in India and traveled to Italy through the Middle East only to become part of the secret concoction used varnish the great violins of Guarneri and Stradivarius; or how the exiled Emperor Napoleon died from arsenic poisoning not at the hands of his incarcerators as long thought but from mold growing on the emerald green wallpaper lining his apartment that created toxicity that would eventually be his demise.
+Victoria Finlay’s book, Color, is a wonderfully written history of all the colors found in an artist’s palette.
+From ochre all the way to violet, each color has a fascinating, complex, and sometimes perilous story.
+Finlay chronicles the super-spy -level intrigue needed to smuggle the tiny cochineal beetles out of Central America ultimately resulting in the original scarlet red; how the essences of the color orange originated in India and traveled to Italy through the Middle East only to become part of the secret concoction used varnish the great violins of Guarneri and Stradivarius; and how the exiled Emperor Napoleon died from arsenic poisoning not at the hands of his incarcerators as long thought, but from mold growing on the emerald green wallpaper lining his apartment that created toxicity that would eventually be his demise.
 A great read!